fullstaq-ruby/server-edition/README.md

-# Fullstaq Ruby: a server-optimized Ruby distribution
+# Fullstaq Ruby Server Edition: a server-optimized Ruby distribution

 Fullstaq Ruby is a Ruby distribution that's optimized for use in servers.
 It is the easiest way to: